 “För vi ska bada nakna på Sergels Torg å leva livet utan sorg…” It was Samir & Viktor’s song in Melodifestivalen that first drew my attention to Sergels Torg.
 Especially because my godchild (at the time less than a year old) reacted quite enthusiastically to the song.

-Going naked in the fountains of Sergels Torg was not an option in recent years.
+Going naked in the fountains of Sergels Torg in the middle of Stockholm was not an option in recent years.
 The square (torget in Swedish) underwent a thorough renovation.
 In my archives I found a photo of what it looked like before the works.
 When I was in Stockholm in January 2018, I saw the monument illuminated again for the first time.
 Opinions about the pillar are divided, but I am a fan.
 It is a recognizable point and Samir & Viktor and their “Bada Nakna” will probably also have something to do with it.

 All roads lead to Sergels Torg